woowu/plogread/README.md

 ## Installation

-  1. Install NodeJs in your OS
+  1. Install NodeJs in your OS.
+For Windows user, please note there is a checkbox "Automatically install the necessary tools." while running the installer, please *make sure it's enabled*.
   2. CD into the root directory of this package.
   3. Run `npm install` to install dependencies.